SeasonalForecastingEngine/SeaVal/scripts/SeaValDocumentation/bookdown/_book/index.md

 ## Loading required package: ForecastTools
 ```

 Especially in the early development phase, it is important to occasionally update the `SeaVal` package.
-To this end you should run the two commands
+To this end simply run the following commands every now and then:

 ```r
 devtools::install_github('SeasonalForecastingEngine/ForecastTools')